01Only Borrow What You Can Afford

 Not all of your monthly payments are listed on your credit report, so they don't affect your credit as long as you're paying on time.
 But any bill can potentially wind up on your credit report if you become delinquent and the account is sent to a third-party collection agency.

 Prevent negative accounts from being added to your credit report to build a good credit score.
 A serious delinquency like a debt collection can be hard to overcome.

 06If You Carry a Balance, Do It the Right Way

 Having a credit card balance isn't necessarily bad as long as you do it the right way.
 Pay more than the minimum each month to pay off your balance as quickly as possible.
 Avoid making late credit card payments and continue to keep your balance at a reasonable level (below 30 percent of the credit limit).
 If you follow these principles, carrying a balance won't hurt your credit.

 The longer you've had credit, the better it is for your credit score.
 Leave your oldest accounts open since they help increase your credit age and build good credit.
 Closing the account won't remove it from your credit report immediately.
 But, after several years, the credit bureaus will eventually drop old, closed accounts from your credit report.

 7 Smart Ways to Build Good Credit

 Bad credit can keep you from buying a home, financing your education, and even from getting a job.
-This is why it's so important to build good credit.
+This is why it's so important to build good credit as early as possible.

 Starting with your first credit card, everything you do that involves credit becomes part of your credit history.
-To have a good credit history, you have to use credit responsibly.
-But what counts as using credit responsibly?
+Using credit responsibly is a must if you to build and maintain a good credit history.